- There are 40 species of snakes found in Illinois.

 1. Northern Red-bellied Snake (Storeria occipitomaculata)

 Northern red-bellied snakes are one of the smallest black snakes in Illinois at around 10 inches fully grown.
-They’re solidly colored, with bright red bellies and brown bands just behind their head.
+They’re solidly colored, but aren’t always black — these snakes are more often dark brown with bright red bellies and brown bands just behind their head.
 They live only in parts of southern Illinois and tend to stick to wetlands or open fields.
 However, northern red-bellied snakes are also comfortable living in suburban zones.

 These snakes are so small that their diet consists mainly of insects like slugs.
 They’re completely harmless and common to many parts of the eastern United States.